dprint/dprint/docs/process-plugin-development.md

 The request should use the same identifier as the format request.

+No response.

-There is no response sent for this though the plugin may respond with a
+The plugin may still respond with a completed formatting request, but the CLI will ignore it.

 #### `10` - Host Format Request Response